-As always, I hope you enjoy today’s holidays and observances, a music link to 2Pac, factoids of interest, a relevant quote from Burt Rutan while looking forward to enjoying a blueberry muffin and a free 7-11 slurpee, blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Andy Gibb, factoids of interest for this day in history, a relevant quote by Adrian Hayes on population growth, hoping your day is not on the infaust side, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

-Reflections on Skylab and the missed opportunity of space flight for us mere mortals.”
-By 1973, we had a space station, the Skylab, and we had multiple probes going up to planets.
-So, all this wonderful stuff happened in 10 to 15 years.
-About that time, there should have been enormous initiatives to make it affordable for people to fly in space, not just a handful of trained NASA astronauts and Russian cosmonauts.”
-Burt Rutan, noted aeronautical engineer and designer of Voyager the first plane to fly around the world without refueling.
-Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
+Reflections on issues surrounding population growth: “I’ve seen melting ice caps with my own eyes and got very wet in the process, but it is pointless campaigning against climate change or to ‘save the Arctic’ without addressing the root cause behind it and virtually every other environmental issue we face: our unsustainable numbers on this planet.
+That is the real ‘inconvenient truth’.”
+Adrian Hayes polar explorer and adventurer Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
-Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day In History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news of importance or go to Ridley's Believe It Or Not for just This Day in History.
+Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.